stonerlab/Stoner-PythonCode/README.rst

 Overview
 ========

-The main part of the **Stoner** package provides two basic top-level classes that describe an individual file of experimental data and a list (such as a directory tree on disc) of many experimental files.
+The main part of the **Stoner** package provides four basic top-level classes that describe:
+    - an individual file of experimental data (**Stoner.Data**),
+    - an individual experimental image (**Stoner.ImageFile**),
+    - a list (such as a directory tree on disc) of many experimental files (**Stoner.DataFolder**)
+    - a list (such as a directory tree on disc) of many image files (**Stoner.ImageFolder**).

 For our research, a typical single experimental data file is essentially a single 2D table of floating point numbers with associated metadata, usually saved in some ASCII text format.
 This seems to cover most experiments in the physical sciences, but it you need a more complex format with more dimensions of data, we suggest you look elsewhere.

+Increasingly we seem also to need process image files and so partnering the experimental measurement file classes, we have a parallel set of classes for interacting with image data.

+The general philosophy used in the package is to work with data by using methods that transform the data in place.
+Additionally, many of the analysis methods pass a copy of the data as their return value, allowing a sequence of operations to be chained together in one line.

+This is a *data-centric* approach - we have some data and we do various operations on it to get to our result.
+In contrasr, traditional functional programming thinks in terms of various functions into which you pass data.

 Data and Friends
 ----------------